wbolster/emacs-direnv/README.rst

 =====

 the command ``direnv-update-environment``
-updates the current environment so that it matches the current file.
+provides the core functionality of this package: it updates the emacs environment to the direnv environment for the current file.

-the global minor mode ``direnv-mode`` does the same, but automatically updates the emacs environment when the active buffer changes.

-the easiest way to use this package is to enable ``direnv-mode`` when emacs starts by putting this in ``~/.emacs/init.el``:
+the global minor mode ``direnv-mode`` does the same, but automatically updates the emacs environment when the active buffer changes, so that the environment always matches the current file. to automatically enable this behaviour when emacs starts, put this in your ``~/.emacs/init.el``:

 .. code-block:: elisp

   (direnv-mode)

-in addition to the global minor mode, this package provides the following commands, which can be invoked using ``M-x`` or bound to a key:

-* ``direnv-mode``
-  enables or disables the global minor mode.

-* ``direnv-update-environment``
-  updates the emacs environment
-  to the direnv environment for the current file.

-* ``direnv-edit``
-  acts like ``direnv edit`` from a shell;
-  it edits the ``.envrc`` file
-  associated with the current directory or one of its parent directories.
+additionally, the ``direnv-edit`` command acts like ``direnv edit`` from a shell: it edits the ``.envrc`` file associated with the current directory or one of its parent directories.

 installation
 ============